 Edward Hopper, Vermeer, Honore Daumier, Henri Rousseau, Turner, Gainsborough, Whistler, Stubbs, Rembrandt, Grant Wood (American Gothic), Stanley Spencer, early Lucian Freud, O Winston Link (photographed Trains) Hieronymus Bosch, Toulouse Lautrec, Magritte, Marc Chagall, Monet.

-I was born Anna Witney in 1965 in a little cottage hospital in Lyndhurst right in the heart of the New Forest.
+I was born Anna Witney in 1965 in Lyndhurst right in the heart of the New Forest.

-I changed my name after many years of my Mum calling me Zennor.
-I gained this nickname after playing on my Granddads (Sven Berlin another Artist) typewriter at the age of five and completely miss spelling my name.
+I changed my name after many years of my mother calling me Zennor.
+I gained this nickname after playing on my Granddads typewriter at the age of five and completely miss spelling my name.
 It was cemented when we travelled down to St Ives for a family holiday.
-Zennor is the next village down from St Ives and in the village there's a myth about a mermaid who fell in love with a local fisherman, so when I’d finished playing on the beach and my long skirt was soaking wet, it was only natural for my mum (who had been born and brought up in St Ives in the 1940’s and 50’s) to call me Zennor.
+Zennor is the next village down from St Ives and in the village there's a myth about a mermaid who fell in love with a local fisherman, so when I’d finished playing on the beach and my long skirt was soaking wet, it was only natural for my mother (who had been born and brought up in St Ives in the 1940’s and 50’s) to call me Zennor.

 Following what seemed to be a family trait, I left Hounsdown secondary school with low grade CSE's and an O’level in Art.
 Knowing I wasn’t stupid but recognising that the English system wasn’t helping me, my mum found out about a school in Switzerland called Ecole d' Humanité.
 I spent two summers running a Bed and Breakfast business in my dad’s house to raise enough money to pay for the school.
 (He meanwhile had to sleep in the 'Chicken House on Wheels' an old shepherds waggon in his field.)